MACULAR DEGENERATION TREATMENT IN LOUISVILLE

 Macular degeneration is caused by the deterioration of the central portion of the retina, known as the macula, the inside back layer of the eye that records the images we see and sends them, via the optic nerve, from the eye to the brain.
 It is responsible for focusing central vision in the eye.
 The disease robs the individual of all but the outermost, peripheral vision, leaving only dim images or black holes at the center of vision, but it rarely results in complete blindness.
 It destroys the clear, “straight ahead” central vision necessary for reading, driving, identifying faces, watching television, doing fine detailed work, safely navigating stairs and performing other daily tasks.
 It can also dim contrast sensitivity and color perception.
 Peripheral vision may not be affected, making it possible to see “out of the corner of your eye”.

-There are two types of age related macular degeneration: One form is known as "wet" and the other is "dry".
-Approximately 90% of the cases of macular degeneration are the "dry" (atrophic) type.
-It is called "dry" macular degeneration because it does not involve any leakage of blood or serum.
-It is not uncommon for a patient with the "dry" form to develop the "wet" form later, so it is possible to experience both forms at the same time, in one or both eyes.
+It is not uncommon for a patient with the “dry” form to develop the “wet” form later, so it is possible to experience both forms at the same time, in one or both eyes.
 The onset and progression of either type do not follow any particular pattern.
 AMD can be difficult to diagnose in its earliest stages.
 It can sometimes progress so slowly that people do not notice a change in their vision.
 They may put off seeing an ophthalmologist or eye care professional for several years.
 In other cases, the deterioration can be very rapid and can seem to happen overnight.

 Dry or atrophic MD reduces one’s central vision and can effect color perception.
 Generally, the damage caused by the “dry” form is not as severe as that of the “wet” form.